-2.1 The main purpose of local government enforcement work is to protect the public, the environment, consumers and legitimate businesses by making sure that legal requirements are met and that everyone acts/operates within the law.
-It does not just mean taking formal action, such as prosecution, but includes a wide range of actions and measures to make sure that things are as they should be and giving help or advice.
-We will generally endeavour to support both businesses and individuals to meet their legal obligations before considering any kind of enforcement action.
+2.1 The main purpose of local government enforcement work is to protect the public, the environment, consumers and legitimate businesses by making sure that legal requirements are complied with and that everyone acts/operates within the law.
+It does not mean simply taking formal action, such as prosecution, but includes a wide range of actions and measures to make sure that things are as they should be.